petednz/nz.co.fuzion.transactional/README.md

 ## Author

-This extension was written by Dave Reedy on behalf of Fuzion Aotearoa.
+This extension was written by Dave Reedy on behalf of Fuzion Aotearoa Ltd.

 ## Configuration